nikita-kazakov/nikita-kazakov.github.io/_posts/2020-10-20-command-line.md

 There's no way around it because you'll need to ssh into your production servers and there won't be a GUI interface.
 Get comfortable now.

 I'll be using `bash` (bourne again shell) --- the most popular shell out there.
-A lot of this stuff with work wit `zsh` also.
+A lot of this stuff will work with `zsh`.

 {% include toc %}